We are often asked why we call ourselves “New Old-Fashioned Farmers.”

 Balance is the key to life.
 We have found a balance that works for us between the old ways of my great-grandparents and grandparents and the modern tools available to us.
 Every homesteader has to find this balance for themselves, their farm, and their family.

 Some of the things we have to be concerned about today: GMOs; pesticides and herbicides infiltrating our farm; organically restoring abused soil; how much we want to depend on the grid; how much technology do you want on your farm … on and on we could go; our grandparents and great-grandparents didn’t have to deal with and wouldn’t believe the mess we’re in.
 Their seeds were natural, organic seeds just because that’s what they planted, those are the seeds they harvested, and the cycle repeated itself.
 They took care of the soil because that is how they fed their families and earned a living.

-Some of us, and I often wish I was one of them, are completely off-grid.
-They live and work the way people did 75 to 100 years ago.
-You won’t read much about them because, well, they’re off-grid.
-(As my friend Marie pointed out, she is an off-grider, but is online.
+(As my friend Marie pointed out, she is off-grid, but is online.
 I should have made clear that the people I had in mind when writing this article are those who have chosen to remain totally without a power source and/or disconnected from the electronic world.
-Thanks Marie, for helping us clear up this point.)
+Thanks, Marie, for helping us clear up this point.)

 Some are like me, in the middle.
-We use the same farming principles that our grandfathers did, while using tools like planters, chainsaws, wood splitters, broadforks, and others they may not have had available.
-We are careful to do this using common sense and keeping the goal of self-sufficiency in mind.
+We use the same farming principles that our grandfathers did while using tools like planters, chainsaws, wood splitters, broad forks, and others they may not have had available.
+Careful to do this using common sense and keeping the goal of self-sufficiency in mind.
 We believe in being stewards of our land, not possessors and users of it.
-We prefer to use the old timers’ ways of fertilizing and soil maintenance.
+And prefer to use the old timers’ ways of fertilizing and soil maintenance.
 It works, it is good for the food, good for the soil, and good for us!